unclezap/zebtemp/README.md

   ```

   **Important Notes:**
-  * For all intensive purpose, PATCH behaves the same as POST.
+  * For all intents and purposes, PATCH behaves the same as POST.
 If you know how to POST, you know how to PATCH
   * Don't forget to stringify the body of the request.
   * When using `fetch` to make a PATCH request be sure to capitalize method: 'PATCH'